REAL ESTATE AI

 Results Property Managers Are Seeing

-Property management companies using AI lease agents report 60% to 75% reduction in administrative time per unit.
-For a team managing 500 units, that translates to 25 to 35 hours per week returned to higher-value work like investor relations, acquisitions, and capital planning.
-Renewal rates improve by 10% to 15% because tenants get timely, personalized offers instead of generic notices that arrive late.
+Property management companies using AI lease agents report meaningful reductions in administrative time per unit.
+Teams return that time to higher-value work like investor relations, acquisitions, and capital planning.
+Renewal rates can also improve because tenants get timely, personalized offers instead of generic notices that arrive late.
 For a real-world example of these results, see our case study at /case-studies/real-estate-property-management.

 Implementation Timeline